SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-ianbsmythe/PROJECT_PRESENTATION.md

 In this kata, create a function that determines if you are in a John Kettley, Michael Fish or confused mood based on the weather forecast.

-For those who remember the weathermen, John Kettley and Michael Fish, you're blessed; for those who don't, you should definitely go and checkout this chart topping song from 1988 by 'A Tribe Called Toffs' - John Kettley (is a weatherman).
+For those who remember the weathermen, John Kettley and Michael Fish, you're blessed; for those who don't, you should definitely go and checkout this chart topping song from 1988 by 'A Tribe Called Toffs' - John Kettley (is a Weatherman). https://www.youtube.com/watch?v=Db6WHtNV5-I
-<video controls src="A Tribe of Toffs - John Kettley is a Weatherman.mp4" title="Title"></video>

 ## Problem Statement

 Users need to implement a function `kettleyOrFish` that takes two inputs: `temperature` (a number) and `forecast` (a string).
 The function should return: